bernie-skipole/acremscope-db/docs/index.md

 As bernard on the container, create directory backups, with permissions 777 so a postgres backup routine can write files into it

-mkdir backups
+mkdir ~/backups

-chmod 777 backups
+chmod 777 ~/backups

 As root on the container